-- Discontinue the case with a 10-day notice because of apparent eligibility for CalWORKs. - Refer the client to apply for CalWORKs at 170 Otis Street by issuing a Form 2149. - Send an email to the CalWORKs' Principal Clerk and the Principal Clerk back-up at CWClericalTMT/ DHS/CCSF with the following information: - a.
-In the subject line of the email: CAAP/PWO - b.
-Mark email as urgent - c.
-Body of the email to include: - Client's name - Contact phone number - Date of discontinuance - If a married couple case, both have to be referred to CalWORKs. - If non-married couple case, pregnant client will be referred to apply for CalWORKs and the second client remains on CAAP until child is born.
+2. Refer the client to apply for

+CalWORKs at 170 Otis Street, and

+- 3. Send email to CalWORKs Principal Clerk and the Principal Clerk back-up at CWClericalTMT/DHS/CCSF with the following information:

+- a.
+In the subject line of the email: CAAP/PWO

+- b.
+Mark email as urgent

+- c.
+Body of the email to include:

+- Client's name

+- Contact phone number

+- Date of discontinuance